L'Oréal USA launched SalonCentric in 2008 to distribute hair care and beauty products to salon professionals across 48 states in the US.

 • Salon owners

 • Sales reps

 • Store associates

 The SalonCentric store nearest the office became the testing grounds throughout the project.
 I visited regularly to observe customers, gather insights, and conduct guerrilla user testing.

-• Customers are frustrated managing their store cards (membership, loyalty, and coupons)
+• Customers felt frustrated managing their store cards (membership, loyalty, and coupons)

-• Customers know what they’re looking for and are incredibly brand loyal when buying products
+• Customers are incredibly brand loyal when purchasing products

-• Store visits are a necessary work chore, often taken on their days off, thus they want to get in & out quickly
+• Store visits are a necessary work chore, often taken on their days off, thus customers want to get in & out quickly

 • Store associates are frustrated by inaccurate inventory counts and archaic store technology

 Hundreds of variations of screens are designed, discussed, iterated upon, and tested throughout the duration of a project.
 At the wireframe stage, I created two different concepts, centered around data-prioritized features, showing how we might group information differently.
 Our goal was to gain an understanding of what users expect to see when they first open the app.

 Information architecture helps align the team on a high level understanding of the product experience and feature hierarchy.

 Many careful decisions went into the final design of the standard iOS bottom navigation to ensure it is clear, intuitive, and places hierarchal representation on features that we learned are important to users.

 The app offers up the user’s preferred store location, a digital wallet, the ability to shop their favorite products, and more.
 The dashboard presents a feed of content that is sourced from other areas of the app, so that the user can save time and quickly access an aggregated view of important content such as new or expiring coupons, upcoming classes, favorite products, and more.